moonscreens/info/README.md

 *These are the settings [moonmoon](https://twitch.tv/moonmoon) uses as of July 2021.*

 After your settings are dialed in, switch to the scene with your intro screen as a browser source, hit "Start Recording", and see if OBS drops any frames.
+Moonmoon also has a Ryzen 5950x and a 3090, so if you get a framerate of around 50FPS on a non god-tier CPU like that, you're probably good to go.